wg481/Vanva-Terminal/README.md

 Fork the project, take bTerminal.py, add something to it, and set up a pull request.
 If the features are good, nonmalicious, useful, and well designed, the code will be added to the main branch.

 ## How do I run it?
- - Download Terminal or bTerminal.
+ - Download a Terminal file.
  - Download and install Python 2.7 here: https://www.python.org/downloads/release/python-2718/
  - Run the file in IDLE or the command line.